PKYOO-116/Investigating_Bias_in_AI_for_Sepsis_Diagnosis_Analyzing_Ethnic_Disparities_in_ICU_Decision-Making/README.md

-# Bias in Sepsis Diagnosis Across Racial Groups Using Machine Learning
+# Investigating Bias in AI for Sepsis Diagnosis: Analyzing Ethnic Disparities in ICU Decision-Making

 ## Project Overview